zpoint/Go-Internals/runtime/memory_management/memory_management.md

-So that the gc scan can traverse each byte in the object, query the `bitmap` in the `heapArena` to see if it's a pointer points to somewhere else
+So that the gc scan can traverse the object in 8-byte step, query the `bitmap` in the `heapArena` to see if it's a pointer points to somewhere else

 # heap